Written on 21 Dec 2020

 Datasette is great software and is easy to use.
 It lets me can focus on building up a database and gives me a searchable web UI and an API for my data.
 But the defaults aren't always sufficient for deploying to Heroku.
 For example, I ran into an SQL timeout error pretty quickly.

-I'm using datasette for the California municipal campaign finance project and was saw the timeout errors when I was just sorting some columns.
+I'm using datasette for the California municipal campaign finance project and saw the timeout errors when I was just sorting some columns.
 So I wanted to up the timeout limit from the default of 1 second to 4 seconds.

 Why 4 seconds? 🤷♂️ It's more than 1 and less than a lot?